Skip to main content

 Alternative Route

-This alternative pathway allows an individual to be employed as a full-time teacher (under the Interim Teaching Certificate) and work toward certification at the same time.
+Alternative route pathways are designed for individuals who have completed a bachelor's degree or higher and leverage demonstrated skills and knowledge by allowing an individual to be employed as a full-time teacher (under the Interim Teaching Certificate) while simultaneously completing requirements to earn a Standard Teaching Certificate.
 Individuals interested in this pathway must meet the minimum state requirements set forth in Michigan law, as well as additional program requirements(i.e., conferred bachelor’s degree, GPA of 3.0 or higher, passage of MTTC content tests, and any provider-specific program requirements).
 Please note that career and technical education classification of instructional programs (CIPs), early childhood and some special education endorsements are not available through this pathway.

 Learn more about alternative route programs